palaa159/Docs/Tutorials/022-Headband_Tutorial.md

 1. Connect one earclip electrode to the bottom BIAS pin
 2. Connect the second earclip electrode to the bottom SRB pin
-3. Connect the female terminations of the three flat snap electrodes to bottom pins 1-3
+3. Connect the female terminations of the three flat snap electrodes to bottom pins 1-3 (labeled N1P, N2P, and N3P)
-4. Connect the female terminations of the two spikey electrodes to bottom pins 4-5
+4. Connect the female terminations of the five spikey electrodes to bottom pins 4-8 (labeled N4P through N8P)

-Note, the order of electrodes on pins 1-5 can be left to user preference.
+Note, the order of electrodes on pins 1-8 can be left to user preference.

 #### OpenBCI Software